 Boats from the 1700s and 1800s traveled much slower than today’s boats because they were powered by the wind and sails and they usually followed trade patterns.
 In the early eighteenth century, the hulls were made from wood, which limited the size of the boat.
 The length of the hull was important because it added stability to keep the boat upright and provide space for the cargo of teas and spices, and even mail.

-Petit Ranelagh or the French Ranelagh, sometimes called Garden of the Ranelagh, has an interesting history.
-It began in 1773, with a barrier guard and a lodge keeper named Morison (also sometimes spelled Morisan).
-Morison had an inn in the Bois de Boulogne.
-He obtained permission from the Prince de Soubise, who was the governor of the Château de la Muette, to erect a building in imitation of the one built by the first Earl of Ranelagh.
-The Earl of Ranelagh’s had been built on the banks of the Thames between 1688–89 and was called Ranelagh Gardens.
+Petit Ranelagh or the French Ranelagh, sometimes called the Garden of the Ranelagh, has an interesting history.
+It began in 1773 with a barrier guard and a lodge keeper named Morison (also sometimes spelled Morisan).
+He had an inn in the Bois de Boulogne and obtained permission from the Prince de Soubise, who was the governor of the Château de la Muette, to erect a building in imitation of the one built by the first Earl of Ranelagh in London, which had been built on the banks of the Thames between 1688–89 and was called Ranelagh Gardens.
 Continue reading →

 Marie Antoinette’s hair was of intense interest to the French in the 18th century.
 In fact, the hairstyles she created and wore helped to establish her identity as a French queen.
 With the help of her hairdresser, Marie Antoinette created some of the most memorable styles, including one towering pouf that featured a French frigate, complete with masts and rigging, called Pouf a la Belle Poule.
 Eventually, however, the queen’s hair began falling out.
 Just as quickly as her towering pouf hairstyles had risen to extraordinary heights, short locks became all the rage when her hair was chopped off.